Mercerenies/latitude/spec/i_syntax_and_semantics/ch6_controlflow.md

 handler stack is checked.
 Then, in order from top to bottom, each method on the exception handler stack is called in the scope of the `throw` invocation.
 Each method is called with one argument: the object that was thrown.
-After this, the VM performs a hard kill.
+After this, the VM performs a panic.

-In the ideal case, one of the exception handlers will perform a continuation jump which escapes from the hard kill.
+In the ideal case, one of the exception handlers will perform a continuation jump which escapes from the panic.
 This is how the try-catch standard library methods are written to behave.

 ## Thunks